Course Outline

 Module 2: Deploying a new System Center 2012 R2 Operations Manager Management Group

-When planning a new deployment of Operations Manager, as well as the hardware and sizing requirements that you may have, you should also consider other factors.
-Factors including the security accounts that Operations Manager requires and the design of the Management Group should also be considered.
-For example, you may have a requirement to install two separate Management Groups in order to scale Operations Manager to meet your monitoring requirements.
+When planning a new deployment of Operations Manager, in addition to hardware and sizing requirements, you should consider other factors, such as the security accounts required by Operations Manager and the design of the Management Group.
+For instance, you might need to install two separate Management Groups to scale Operations Manager to meet your monitoring needs.

-After installing Operations Manager you should also be aware of some of the most common settings that should be configured such as data retention (database grooming) settings and manual agent installation approval settings.
-You should also be aware of the agent deployment methods that are available including when you should use the console (or push) method or manual installation method of deploying an agent in Operations Manager.
+After installing Operations Manager, you should be familiar with common settings that require configuration, such as data retention (database grooming) settings and manual agent installation approval settings.
+Additionally, be aware of the available agent deployment methods, knowing when to use the console (push) method versus manual installation.

 Lessons